Introduction to Gold Prospecting in Arizona

 Arizona truly is a gold prospector’s paradise hiding in plain sight.
 From the pine-covered streams of Prescott to the sun-baked desert washes near Quartzsite, the diversity of gold prospecting in Arizona means there’s something for everyone—whether you prefer a relaxing day panning with the family or a serious expedition with advanced equipment.

 Remember that success in gold prospecting comes down to research, patience, and persistence.
 The 20 locations I’ve shared are just the beginning—Arizona has countless gulches, creeks, and washes where color can be found.
-Half the fun is in the exploration!
-So grab your gold pan, fill your canteen, and head out to experience the thrill that’s drawn prospectors to Arizona for over 150 years.
+Half the fun is in the exploration.
+So grab your gold pan, check your maps, and head out to experience the thrill that’s drawn prospectors to Arizona for over 150 years.
 Who knows?
-The next big nugget might have your name on it!
+The next big nugget might have your name on it.

 Frequently Asked Questions